Akshaykumarcp/flask-docker-apache-WSGI/README.md

-# Flask, Docker & Apache for prduction ready Machine learning Deployment
+# Flask, Docker & Apache for production ready Machine Learning System
 Demonstration on how to implement production ready machine learning system.

 Table of contents :eyes: